breinbaas/breinbaas.github.io/docs/_posts/2021-04-24-geolib-basic-stuff.md

 breinbaasnl@gmail.com

-**note** This series of tutorials is not connected to any of the other developers or Deltares in any way.
+**note** These tutorials are not connected to any of the other developers or Deltares in any way.
 It is my interpretation of geolib and how to work with it.

 ### The basics